 Tests of the developmental diaschisis hypothesis fall into the following three categories.
-These tests can be conducted to probe a variety of upstream triggers: the cerebellum, other brain structures, and specific molecular defects associated with genetic susceptibility loci.
+These tests can be conducted to probe a variety of upstream triggers: not only the cerebellum but also other brain structures, as well as specific molecular defects associated with genetic susceptibility loci.